iangaunt/roguelike/README.md

 # iangaunt/electron

 My attempts to build a 2D-game using TypeScript, Electron.js, and some Sass.
-To run the game, install the required packages and then run `npm run start` in the terminal.
+To run the game, install the required packages with `npm install` and then run `npm run start` in the terminal.